AckerlyXu/heima/articles/media-services/media-services-rest-dynamic-manifest.md

 * [PresentationTimeRange](https://docs.microsoft.com/rest/api/media/operations/presentationtimerange)
 * [FilterTrackSelect and FilterTrackPropertyCondition](https://docs.microsoft.com/rest/api/media/operations/filtertrackselect)

-> [!NOTE]
-> When working with the Media Services REST API, the following considerations apply:
->
+>[!NOTE]

-> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+>When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

+## Connect to Media Services

+For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

 ## Create filters
 ### Create global Filters